The nominating period has now closed. Twenty-seven Finalists will be contacted during the week commencing 16 April, good luck!

 Volunteers are in every community in Tasmania.
 They represent the third biggest workforce in our State, yet too often their impact goes unseen.
-This Awards program officially recognises the amazing variety and number of volunteers we have.
+This Awards program officially recognises the amazing number of volunteers who dedicate their time to others, and the wide range of volunteer roles our State has to offer.

 We would like to thank the generous support of our sponsors, who make this Awards program possible.